 Lowering Energy Use

-One of the major downfalls of industry is its negative impacts on the environment.
+One of the major downfalls of the industry is its negative impacts on the environment.
 Using cleaner fuels in the production of products was one of the earliest changes in energy use.
 Throughout the world, more countries are turning away from coal and fossil fuels to use more sustainable energy sources.
 According to Kitmondo, Industry 4.0 will feature a trend of lowering the amount of energy used by factories.

-To make this change, manufacturing facilities need to take a look at the amount of energy they use, and they need to find ways to reduce their energy use in 2020.
+To make this change, manufacturing facilities need to take a look at the amount of energy they use, and they need to find ways to reduce their energy use in 2021.
 For each individual manufacturer that wants to see their company grow, reducing the cost of electricity in the next year should be at the top of their list.
-Excess electricity uses resources that impact the environment, and too much energy use is a barrier in the costs of production.
+Excess electricity uses resources that impact the environment, and too much energy use is a barrier to the costs of production.

 The Internet of Things (IoT)